radicleart/bitcoin-swap-dao/README.md

 - [bitcoin-dao](https://github.com/radicleart/bitcoin-dao)

-Note: this is experimental code - use at your own risk
+Note: this is experimental (incomplete) code - for instructional purposes only.

 ## Extensions